TaitoUnited/full-stack-template/CONFIGURATION.md

 ## Uptime monitoring for production

 Run `taito open uptime` and configure uptime checks and alerts for all critical endpoints of your application.
 Use the existing policies as an example.
-Don't forget to test that the alerts work ok (for example, enable basic auth temporarily for production).
+Don't forget to test the alerts work ok (for example, enable basic authentication temporarily for production).

 TODO: Use terraform for uptime monitoring rules